cloudflare/cloudflare-docs/products/mobile-sdk/src/content/unity/unity-ios.md

 The Neumob Unity plugin implements support for using Neumob, allowing you to accelerate network requests in your Unity-iOS builds.

-The Neumob Unity plugin requires Unity 5.0 or newer and iOS 7.0 and up.You can find the plugin on the `Unity Asset store <http://u3d.as/nX8>`_ or you can checkout the Github repository `here <https://github.com/neumob/neumob-unity-ios>`_.
+The Neumob Unity plugin requires Unity 5.0 or newer and iOS 7.0 and up.You can find the plugin on the `Unity Asset store <http://u3d.as/nX8>`_ or you can checkout the GitHub repository `here <https://github.com/neumob/neumob-unity-ios>`_.

 ## Installation ##